jordiartal/robotest/README.md

 # ROBOTEST IMPLEMENTATION ELEMENTS

-@RobotestSuite: JUnit/TestNG classes must be annotated with this tag and extends TestCase ROBOTEST API class to be ROBOTEST identified and managed.
+`@RobotestSuite`: JUnit/TestNG classes must be annotated with this tag and extends TestCase ROBOTEST API class to be ROBOTEST identified and managed.
 ROBOTEST creates isolated context associated to this annotation, to be Thread Safe and provide context execution for the other levels defined.
 This context is loaded with the necessary elements of ROBOTEST (Selenium WebDriver, Docker instances, Report, etc) to be accesible.

-TestCase extended classes: The class to implement @Test JUnit or TestNG cases.
+`TestCase` extended classes: The class to implement @Test JUnit or TestNG cases.

-@RobotestCase: @Test JUnit/TestNG method must be annotaded with this tag to maintain ROBOTEST associated execution context.
+`@RobotestCase`: @Test JUnit/TestNG method must be annotaded with this tag to maintain ROBOTEST associated execution context.
 This class can load Page Objects to load this associated execution context.

-PageObject extended classes: Outside JUnit/TestNG classes, developer can develop Page Objects extending PageObject class, to implement steps in methods of this class.
+`PageObject` extended classes: Outside JUnit/TestNG classes, developer can develop Page Objects extending PageObject class, to implement steps in methods of this class.

-@RobotestStep: All steps of ROBOTEST Page Object must be created in methods of this class and annotated with this tag.
+`@RobotestStep`: All steps of ROBOTEST Page Object must be created in methods of this class and annotated with this tag.
 ROBOTEST load the necessary elements of context to be developer accessible (WebDriver & Report), and wraps utility methods accessible by developer to do habitual e2e testing script.

 Validations: Validations are Assertions with the Selenium API browser information available, under step or case you can do programmatic validations with the JUnit/TestNG provided tools and report the results.
 ROBOTEST implements utilities like screen shoot, page source o console logs and provide report methods in your Page Object implementation to add to the report.
 Some of this can be do it with simple @RobotestStep annotation attributes.